-Timescale charges are based on how much storage you use.
-You don't pay for a fixed storage size, and you don't need to worry about scaling disk size as your data grows; We handle it all for you.
+Timescale Cloud charges are based on the amount of storage you use.
+You don't pay for fixed storage size, and you don't need to worry about scaling disk size as your data grows; We handle it all for you.
 To reduce your data costs further, use compression, a data retention policy, and tiered storage.

-You can change the CPU and memory allocation for your service at any time, with minimal downtime, usually less than thirty seconds.
+You can change the CPU and memory allocation for your Timescale Cloud service at any time with minimal downtime, usually less than a minute.
 The new resources become available as soon as the service restarts.
 You can change the CPU and memory allocation up or down, as frequently as required.

 There is momentary downtime while the new compute settings are applied.
-In most cases, this downtime is less than 30 seconds.
+In most cases, this is less than a minute.
+However, Before making changes to your service, best practice is to enable HA replication on the service.
+When you resize a service with HA enabled, Timescale Cloud:

 When you change resource settings, the current and new charges are displayed immediately so that you can verify how the changes impact your costs.